-4.0 ASSESSMENT OF SPILL MAGNITUDE
+ASSESSMENT OF SPILL MAGNITUDE

-Before any effective action can be taken to remedy the effects of any kind of spill, it is necessary to assess the type of containment and the magnitude of the spill.
+Before any effective action can be taken to remedy the effects of any kind of spill, it is necessary to make an assessment of the type of containment and the magnitude of the spill.

-4.1 When a spill is reported, Fire Services will be notified immediately and they will be responsible for notifying the appropriate officials.
+When a spill is reported, the Fire Department will be notified immediately and they will be responsible for notifying the appropriate officials.
 All reported spills will be investigated by responsible City and/or Ministry authorities as soon as it is practical to do so.